swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

     """
 ```

+Indentation stripping is concerned with the actual characters present in the source file,
+not the logical characters produced by escapes.
+That means that indentation after a `\n`
+escape is not stripped, but indentation after a stripped leading newline or an escaped
+newline is.

+In fact, a special use for escaped newlines falls naturally out of the two features' designs.
-Contrarily, when placed at the end of the last full line in a string literal, an escaped
+When placed at the end of the last full line in a string literal, an escaped
 newline suppresses the trailing newline:

 ```swift